 While traditional beers go through a gentle mashing process, lambics need a vigorous mash.

-Many beers undergo an hour boil, lambics boil for 3 hours and up.
+Many beers undergo an hour boil; lambics boil for three or more hours.

-While traditional beers use a single strain of yeast, lambics undergo a signature process called spontaneous fermentation, where a brewer exposes the wort, or steeped grain liquid, to the open air often using a coolship, essentially a big brownie pan vessel, to cool down the beer.
+While traditional beers use a single strain of yeast, lambics undergo a signature process called spontaneous fermentation, where a brewer exposes the wort, or steeped grain liquid, to the open air, often using a coolship (traditionally spelled koelschip), essentially a big brownie pan vessel, to cool down the beer.

 See, throw it all out the window.

-At the base, a lambic typically features 40% unmalted wheat and 60% of a base malt such as barley.
+At the base, a lambic typically features forty percent unmalted wheat and sixty percent of a base malt such as barley.
 These grains are vigorously mashed together to create a turbid mash.

 The wort from the turbid mash then boils for a long time (what Brandon and his co-founder Lisa Boldt called a marathon boil) with an addition of aged hops.
 The aged hops help preserve the beer during a long fermentation.
 You want to keep the preservative qualities of the hops without introducing any bitterness.
 “In a nutshell, you’re trying to age out the bitterness of hops,” explains Perkins.

 Each of these steps prepares the beer for its long fermentation.
-You want the wort to be chockful of highly complex and indigestible sugars so that during fermentation the naturally occurring yeast that finds its way into the beer has something to eat for a long period of time to develop beautiful flavor.
-“A lot of thought goes into the brewday to create something with longevity,” says Boldt.
-“We’re building a foundation for the rest of the magic to take place.”
+You want the wort to be chock-full of highly complex and indigestible sugars so that during fermentation, the naturally occurring yeast that finds its way into the beer has something to eat for an extended period to develop a beautiful flavor.
+“A lot of thought goes into the brew day to create something with longevity,” says Boldt.
+“We’re building a foundation for the rest of the magic.”

-After the extended boil comes the true trademark stamp of the process: Spontaneous fermentation.
-To cool down the wort, the beer is transferred to a coolship.
-And instead of pitching (or adding a single strain of yeast in a controlled lab environment), the beer is left to pick up the naturally occurring microorganisms, flora, and bacteria from the environment.
+After the extended boil comes the true trademark stamp of the process: spontaneous fermentation.
+To cool down the wort, one transfers the beer to a coolship.
+Instead of pitching (or adding a single strain of yeast in a controlled lab environment), you leave the beer to pick up the naturally occurring microorganisms, flora, and bacteria from the environment.

-After cooling for upwards of 15 hours brewers transfer the beer to a “horny tank” (basically a holding tank) that ensures the microorganisms introduced to the beer at the surface level in the coolship are mixed into the entire beer.
+After cooling for upwards of fifteen hours, brewers transfer the beer to a “horny tank” (basically a holding tank) that ensures the microorganisms introduced to the beer at the surface level mix in the coolship into the entire beer.

-For the last step, the lambic is put in barrels called puncheons and aged for one to three years.
+For the last step, a brewer puts the lambic in barrels called puncheons, aging for one to three years.

 Wait, Can You Explain What a Coolship Is Again?

-A coolship is essentially a large shallow trough that brewers use to cool down beer.
-It’s important to note that coolships were used way before lambic beer became a style.
+Essentially large, shallow troughs that brewers use to cool down beer, coolships have been used way before lambic beer became a style.

-For centuries brewers built crude coolships to cool down beer.
-At the time people understood the fundamentals of making beer, but didn’t understand yeast yet.
-Eventually various discoveries were made around yeast and people started to understand the nature of bacteria.
-They introduced new methods to control cooling down beer and fermentation in a closed system with a single strain of yeast.
+For centuries, brewers built crude coolships to cool down beer.
+People understood the fundamentals of making beer at the time but didn’t understand yeast yet.
+Eventually, various discoveries around yeast allowed people to understand the nature of bacteria.
+They introduced new methods to control cooling down beer and fermentation in a closed system with a single yeast strain.

-At this point, lambic brewers became the only brewers to still use coolships.
+At this point, lambic brewers became the only ones still using coolships.

 “Coolships weren’t invented to make lambic,” says Perkins.
 “But they survived because of lambic brewers.”